Diogo Fonseca (footballer, born 2002)

 Diogo Fernandes Fonseca (born 10 April 2002) is a Portuguese professional footballer who plays as a centre-back for Braga.

 Career

 Fonseca is a product of the academies of Académico de Viseu, CB Viseu, CF Os Repesenses, Palmeiras BC and Braga.
 On 25 March 2021 he signed his first professional contract with Braga until 2023, and was promoted to their reserves, where he eventually became captain.
 On 9 January 2023, he extended his contract with Braga until 2025.
 In March 2023, he was promoted to Braga's senior team.
-He made debut with the senior Braga side in a 2–0 Taça de Portugal win over Rebordosa on 19 October 2023.
+He made his debut with the senior Braga side in a 2–0 Taça de Portugal win over Rebordosa on 19 October 2023.

 On 30 January 2024, Braga sent Fonseca on loan to fellow Primeira Liga club Estrela da Amadora until the end of the 2023–24 season.

 International career

 Fonseca is a youth international for Portugal.
 He played for the Portugal U20s in 2021.